-Beards might be cool for the hipsters right now, but the truth is they have always been considered attractive on men.
+Beards might be cool for the hipsters right now, but the truth is they have always been considered attractive to men.
 The University of Queensland in Australia conducted a study exploring the role of male facial hair on their sexual attractiveness and relationships.

 But sometimes hair loss extending to the face can really obstruct your plans to keep a glorious beard or even a goatee.
-There is a large number of people who suffer facial hair loss, and it can be very disconcerting.
+There are a large number of people who suffer from facial hair loss, and it can be very disconcerting.

-Well, there are a number of factors that can cause it, like trauma, radiation, surgical scars, chemotherapy, or Trichotillomania, a disorder that is characterised by an urge to pull out hair from your scalp, eyebrows, beards or other areas of your body, despite trying to stop.
+Well, there are a number of factors that can cause it, like trauma, radiation, surgical scars, chemotherapy, or trichotillomania, a disorder that is characterised by an urge to pull out hair from your scalp, eyebrows, beards, or other areas of your body despite trying to stop.

-Beard transplants can be anything from a minor filling of small gaps or thinning areas, to a complete beard or moustache transplant.
-They are also very helpful for people trying to disguise facial scars, or just get a sharp and chiselled beard line.
+Beard transplants can be anything from a minor filling of small gaps or thinning areas to a complete beard or moustache transplant.
+They are also very helpful for people trying to disguise facial scars or just get a sharp and chiselled beard line.

-The procedures used for beard transplants are the same as those used scalp hair transplants namely FUT and FUE.
-FUE involves harvesting individual follicles from the donor areas of the scalp, back and sides of the head, and grafting them to the recipient areas.
+The procedures used for beard transplants are the same as those used for scalp hair transplants, namely FUT and FUE.
+FUE involves harvesting individual follicles from the donor areas of the scalp, back, and sides of the head and grafting them to the recipient areas.

 For beard transplants, the hair follicles are taken from the beard itself if there is only a small patch of hair loss, but in cases of larger gaps, the surgeon can resort to harvesting hair from the donor areas of the scalp.

-After the surgery, the transplanted beard hair starts shedding in about two weeks, but starts to grow like your normal beard hair after about three to four months.
+After the surgery, the transplanted beard hair starts shedding in about two weeks but starts to grow like your normal beard hair after about three to four months.

-Beard hair transplant is a very fine and sophisticated procedure.
+A beard hair transplant is a very fine and sophisticated procedure.
 It is therefore important that the surgeon you choose is experienced and understands the orientation of hair on different parts of the face.

-Beard transplants are not just for people who are losing hair but are extremely common with men who have sparse growth of hair on their face, but want to keep a stylish beard.
+Beard transplants are not just for people who are losing hair; they are extremely common with men who have sparse growth of hair on their faces but want to keep a stylish beard.